Economic history of the United States: Civil War

 The Union grew rich fighting the war, as the Confederate economy was destroyed.
 The Republicans in control in Washington had a Whig vision of an industrial nation, with great cities, efficient factories, productive farms, national banks, and high-speed rail links.
 The South had resisted policies such as tariffs to promote industry and homestead laws to promote farming because slavery would not benefit; with the South gone, and Northern Democrats very weak in Congress, the Republicans enacted their legislation.
-At the same time they passed new taxes to pay for part of the war, and issued large amounts of bonds to pay for the most of the rest.
+At the same time they passed new taxes to pay for part of the war, and issued large amounts of bonds to pay for most of the rest.
 (The remainder can be charged to inflation.)
 They wrote an elaborate program of economic modernization that had the dual purpose of winning the war and permanently transforming the economy.
 The key policy-maker in Congress was Thaddeus Stevens, as chairman of the Ways and Means Committee.
 He took charge of major legislation that funded the war effort and revolutionized the nation's economic policies regarding tariffs, bonds, income and excise taxes, national banks, suppression of money issued by state banks, greenback currency, and western railroad land grants.

 Historians have debated whether or not the Civil War sped up the rate of economic growth in the face of destruction throughout the South and the diversion of resources to military supplies and away from civilian goods.
 In any case the war taught new organizational methods, prioritized engineering skills, and shifted the national attention from politics to business.